All Products

 • Knowledge base type: Supports documents or structured data.
 Images are not supported.

 1. Configure metadata variables.
 For knowledge bases using Milvus, find the Metadata section on the Overview tab.
 Click Edit to configure variables (for example, a variable named author).
-Do not use system-reserved fields.
+Do not use reserved fields.

 image

 2. Tag documents.
 Go to the document chunk details page, click Edit Metadata, and add the metadata variable and its value (for example, author=Alex).
-On the Overview page, you can see the metadata usage and value count.
+On the Overview page, view the metadata usage and value count.

 image